-- Use a strong roof rack which is intended for the vehicle and can be rigidly attached.
-The Volvo dealers furnish roof racks developed by the Volvo factory. - Avoid point loads, distribute the load evenly. - Place the heavy cargo at bottom of load. - Observe that center of gravity and handling are influenced by the load weight. - Increasing load size increases wind resistance. - Anchor the cargo correctly with a cord. - Drive smoothly, avoid rapid starts, heavy cornering and heavy braking. - Max. roof load is 220 lbs (100 kg).
+- Use a sturdy roof rack, intended for the vehicle and rigidly attached. - It is not advisable to let the roof rack remain in place during extended periods of time.
+Also, an empty roof rack increases drag and fuel consumption. - Avoid point loads.
+Distribute the load evenly. - Place the heavy cargo at bottom of load. - Observe that center of gravity and handling are influenced by the load weight. - Increasing load size increases wind resistance. - Anchor the cargo correctly with a cord. - Drive carefully.
+Avoid rapid starts, heavy cornering and heavy braking. - Max. roof load is 220 lbs (100 kg).